CRBroughton/nuxt-auto-layers/README.md

    - Plugins from the `plugins` directory
    - Utils from the `utils` directory
    - Shared modules from the `shared` directory
+   - Pages (if you require for example dynamic routes)

 ### Directory Structure